 Here are the basic qualities of both gold and bitcoin.

 2 Was roughly the 30th or 40th digital currency to exist, but the first with a well developed pumpndump architecture.
 Fewer than 10 digital currencies had reached the level of ‘thousands of users’ when bitcoin was started.

 1 Does not do anything except create bitcoin.
 More of a virus than a currency.
 In other words, has no intrinsic value.
-Similar to fiat in that it has no practical uses.
+Similar to fiat in that it has no practical uses by itself.
 Has forked > 50 times already, and there are a potentially unlimited number of bitcoin forks, clones, etc, not to mention other superior coins which are not bitcoin.
 Each fork can be considered ‘the original bitcoin’ because it actually is the original bitcoin.
 Anybody can make a ‘new and better’ bitcoin by copying it and adding features, just as was done with bitcoin which is simply an improved version of many earlier digital currencies.

 2 Consumes a vast amount of energy, more than Austria https://digiconomist.net/bitcoin-energy-consumption/

 As a current example, here is an article from October 2020 about a mining pool which is mining empty blocks, in other words ignoring transactions, and getting a lot of block rewards on some BTC forks https://news.bitcoin.com/hathor-merge-mining-pool-captures-33-of-the-bitcoin-cash-hashrate/

 More than two months later, late December 2020, that mining pool now gets more blocks on some BTC forks than any other pool https://coin.dance/